The Tiger Touch has four main control areas:

 B The Playback faders select and control cues and programs

 C The Preset playbacks give you additional (unpaged) playbacks and the macro buttons allow storage of frequent key sequences.

 D The Programming and setup controls configure and program the console.

-The Mk.1 version of the Tiger Touch has a slightly different front panel layout.
+The first version of the Tiger Touch has a slightly different front panel layout.

 E The Workspace windows on the touch screen contain touch buttons for fixtures, palettes, groups, playbacks, macros and more.
 You can also set fixture attributes and show information windows.

 F The System display and menu area of the touch screen is the nerve centre of the console and shows you what is going on.
 This part of the display shows various screens of information depending on what you are currently doing.

 G The Menu Softkeys (labelled A - G) are used to select control options.
 The display next to the buttons shows what each one will do.
 The options for each key change depending on what the console is doing.
 Softkey commands are shown in the manual like this:Edit Times

 H The Preset Playbacks are used to store and play back cues or chases that you need frequently.
 These playbacks are not changed by the page select buttons, but you can assign macro buttons to change pages.

 I The Macro Buttons store frequently used sequences of keypresses which can be replayed with a single button press.
 Playbacks can also be stored here.